Skip to content

 Scenario Description Report Depreciate Applicable GASB Standard

-Equipment or historical treasures “loaned” to the state Capital assets held by the state on behalf of a non-state entity and not used in agencies’ operations.
+Assets loaned to the state Capital assets held by the state on behalf of a non-state entity and not used in agency operations.
 For example:

 Assets held in trust and not used in operations are reported by debiting GL account 0435 and crediting GL account 1400.

-Yes, these assets are reported in the financial statements.
-Assets held for others are reported in custodial funds (fund type 22), except for universities (report in fund type 05).
-No Comptroller Policy
+Yes - these assets are reported in the financial statements.
+Assets held for others are reported in custodial funds (FT22), except for universities (report in FT05); otherwise track in SPA only.
+No GASB 84 and Comptroller Policy

-Assets donated – government’s intent is to keep the asset GASB 33 – A voluntary nonexchange transaction entered into willingly by two or more parties.
+Assets donated – state’s intent is to keep the asset A voluntary nonexchange transaction entered into willingly by two or more parties.
 A voluntary contribution of resources between state agencies is not a donation.
-Yes – different requirements for different fund types.
+Capitalize at acquisition value; reporting depends on the fund type.
 Yes GASB 33

-Assets donated – government’s intent is to sell the asset GASB 33 – A voluntary nonexchange transaction entered into willingly by two or more parties.
+Assets donated – state’s intent is to sell the asset Assets received but intended for sale rather than use.
+A voluntary nonexchange transaction entered into willingly by two or more parties.
 A voluntary contribution of resources between state agencies is not a donation.
-Yes – different requirements for different fund types.
-No GASB 34
+Recognize the asset at acquisition value.
+Report as asset held for sale or inventory-type asset.
+No GASB 33, GASB 34 and GASB 104

-• Equipment purchased by the state with federal funds where the federal government retains a residual interest in the equipment.
+• Equipment purchased by the agency with federal funds where the federal government retains a residual interest in the equipment.

-• The state uses the equipment in its operations (activities) and makes the decisions on when and how the asset will be used and managed.
+• The agency uses the equipment in its operations (activities) and makes the decisions on when and how the asset will be used and managed.

-Yes – the historical cost of these assets is reported in the state or local government’s statement of net position.
+Yes – the historical cost of these assets is reported in the agency statement of net position as a capital asset.
 The agency reports a cash inflow and federal revenue and a cash outflow with the asset.
-Include depreciation expense for these assets in the expenses for the function that uses the assets.
-Yes GASB 34 and Related Pronouncements
+Also, include depreciation expenses for these assets in the expenses for the function that uses the assets.
+Yes GASB 34

-• Equipment purchased with federal funds by the state where the federal government retains ownership of the equipment per the grant/award.
+• Equipment purchased with federal funds by the agency where the federal government retains ownership of the equipment per the grant/award.

-• The state uses the asset in its operations and makes the decisions on when and how the asset is used and managed.
+• The agency uses the asset in its operations and makes the decisions on when and how the asset is used and managed.

 • According to the grant/award, equipment must be returned to the federal government at the completion of the grant/research.